satoru-gojo-yuji/Java8_Featuers/01_Lambda_Exoressions.md

 ## Lunctional Interface

+- **If an interface contain only one abstract method then it is called functional interface.**
-**Functional interface is used to invoke the Lambda Expression (to call the Lambda expression to use funcational interface)**
+- **Functional interface is used to invoke the Lambda Expression (to call the Lambda expression to use funcational interface).**